Chorus: Multi-Teacher Pretraining for Holistic 3D Gaussian Scene Encoding: Abstract

 While 3DGS has emerged as a high-fidelity scene representation, encoding rich, general-purpose features directly from its primitives remains under-explored.
 We address this gap by introducing Chorus, a multi-teacher pretraining framework that learns a holistic feed-forward 3D Gaussian Splatting (3DGS) scene encoder by distilling complementary signals from 2D foundation models.
 Chorus employs a shared 3D encoder and teacher-specific projectors to learn from language-aligned, generalist, and object-aware teachers, encouraging a shared embedding space that captures signals from high-level semantics to fine-grained structure.

-We evaluate \ours on a wide range of tasks: open-vocabulary semantic and instance segmentation, linear and decoder probing, as well as data-efficient supervision.
-Besides 3DGS, we also test \ours on several benchmarks that only support point clouds by pretraining a variant using only Gaussians’ centers, colors, estimated normals as inputs.
-Interestingly, this encoder shows strong transfer and outperforms the point clouds baseline while using $39.9\times$ fewer training scenes.
+We evaluate \ours on a wide range of tasks: open-vocabulary semantic and instance segmentation, linear and decoder probing, data-efficient supervision, as well as LLM-based Q\&A. Besides 3DGS, we also test \ours on several benchmarks that only support point clouds by pretraining a variant using only Gaussian centers, colors, and estimated normals.
+Surprisingly, this encoder shows strong transfer and outperforms the point-cloud baseline while using $39.9\times$ fewer training scenes.
 Finally, we propose a render-and-distill adaptation that facilitates out-of-domain finetuning.
-Our code and model will be released upon publication.
+Our codebase are released at this \href{https://github.com/GaussianWorld/Chorus}{repository}.